Frasan00/Application-with-keycloak-and-nginx/README.md

-### App with keyloak and nginx as a reverse proxy ###
+### Authenticated server with keyloak and nginx ###

 - This is a simple authentication app that focuses on keycloack and nginx as a reverse proxy integration
 - The simplest way to run this application is via docker-compose with "bash run.sh"
-- You can also use kubernetes-deployment to deploy and test this server
+- You can also use "bash run-kube.sh" command to deploy this server on a kubernetes cluster

 ### keycloak setup ###